 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2019 to week 52, 2023.

-The number of shingles presentations to EDs decreased slightly and chickenpox presentations decreased to below the baseline in the past week (Figure 20).
+The number of shingles presentations to EDs decreased in the past week while chickenpox presentations remained stable (Figure 20).

 Figure 20.
 Number of varicella-zoster presentations to Emergency Departments in the past eight weeks, WA